shivam2695/StocknoteV2/README.md

-# StockNote - Trading Journal Application
+# MyStockNote - Trading Journal Application

 A comprehensive trading journal application built with React, TypeScript, and Tailwind CSS.
 Track your trades, manage focus stocks, and analyze your trading performance.